-Fingerprints may be required by some clinical facilities.
-Students are responsible for paying the cost of any required fingerprinting.
+Fingerprints may be required by some clinical affiliates.
+Students are responsible for paying the cost of fingerprinting required for a clinical rotation.

 Drug Screening

 All students in the professional (clinical) phase are required to undergo drug screenings prior to the start of the first clinical semester and/or as required by the hospital contracts.